MicrosoftDocs/azure-docs/articles/app-service/manage-custom-dns-buy-domain.md

 ## Prerequisites

-To complete this tutorial:

 * [Create an App Service app](./index.yml), or use an app that you created for another tutorial.
 The app should be in an Azure Public region.
 At this time, Azure National Clouds are not supported.
 * The web app's [App Service plan](overview-hosting-plans.md) must be a paid tier and not **Free (F1)**.
 See [Scale up an app](manage-scale-up.md#scale-up-your-pricing-tier) to update the tier.
 * [Remove the spending limit on your subscription](../cost-management-billing/manage/spending-limit.md#remove).
 You can't buy App Service domains with free subscription credits.

-## 1. Buy an App Service domain
+## Buy and map an App Service domain

 For pricing information on App Service domains, visit the [App Service Pricing page](https://azure.microsoft.com/pricing/details/app-service/windows/) and scroll down to App Service Domain.